aidanmack/android_coroutine-_livedate_architecture/README.md

 :arrow_down:

-- **ViewModel** - The project uses the `ViewModel` class (part of the Android Jetpack suite of libraries) to store and manage UI - related data in a lifecycle conscious way
+- **ViewModel** - The project uses the `ViewModel` class (part of the Android Jetpack suite of libraries) to store and manage UI - related data in a lifecycle conscious way.
+The relevant service using Inversion is injected into `ViewModel`

 :arrow_down: